How to Perform an Intramuscular Injection of Vitamin B12

 The thigh is the most common location for intramuscular self-injections.
 If you have a capable helper, then the upper buttocks or arm is a good choice and makes receiving the healthful benefits of B vitamins easier.
 Personally, I use my upper buttocks region

-Tip– it is easier if you have a syringe that holds a greater amount than you are injecting.
-For example, if you are administering a 3ml injection, a 4-5ml syringe makes withdrawing the B12 easier.
+Tip – it is easier if you have a syringe that holds a greater amount than you are injecting.
+For example, if you are administering a 1-2ml injection, a 3ml syringe can help by holding the larger syringe while drawing the B12.

 Deltoid and Thigh Injection Sites